Home Open Back Headphone Reviews HIFIMAN Edition XS Review – The New Step-Up From Mid-Fi?

 Final Verdict

-The Edition XS is certainly a fantastic product.
+The Edition XS is certainly a fantastic headphone.

 For all of HIFIMAN’s faults/past mistakes, I have always felt like they truly care about improving their product line.

-I say that with over 5 years of experience demoing their headphones.
+I say that with many years of experience demoing their headphones dating back to 2017.

 The Edition XS to me represents another leap forward for them, both in terms of value, build, and sound quality.